Chimwemwe1450/HouseApp-Front-end/README.md

 This issue persists despite implementing necessary CORS fixes in the backend configuration.
 Status:

-The app functions correctly in the browser but encounters CORS-related problems on Android devices cause its using a local API not a global API .
+The app functions correctly in the browser but encounters CORS-related problems on Android devices cause its using a local back end .